 4 | Flexible contract structure

 - Watch out for providers that want to charge you based on the total size of your business, not the size of your SMS subscriber list.

-Another factor to consider is contract length.
+- Think about your contract length.
 Is your SMS provider forcing you to lock into a multi-year contract or charging additional fees to opt-out of a contract?
 Do they want to charge you an extra fee for month-to-month flexibility?
 If so, you may find the contract with your SMS provider extremely limiting, especially if you’re still finding your footing with SMS.

-Let your provider prove their value on a monthly basis, so if SMS isn’t performing, you aren’t locked into a multi-year plan that doesn’t fit your business needs.
+Let your provider prove their value on a monthly basis, so if SMS isn’t performing as you expected, you’re not locked into a multi-year plan that doesn’t fit your business needs.

-5 | Compliance and delivery expertise
+5 | Compliance and deliverability expertise

 Text message marketing is still a relatively new channel for most ecommerce marketers, which is why it’s important to choose a provider that’s focused on compliance and deliverability from the start.